 Romy Fursland is a freelance translator involved with the project, specialising in literary translation.
 She studied Modern Languages at the University of Oxford and has a Masters in Literary Translation from the University of East Anglia.
 She translated and edited material for Brecht on Theatre and Brecht on Performance (see Publications), and her translation of The New Sorrows of Young W., by Ulrich Plenzdorf, will be published by Pushkin Press in 2015.

 Project Administration and Research Assistance

-Hannah Vinter is a research assistant on the Writing Brecht project from November 2015 to September 2016.
+Hannah Vinter was a research assistant on the Writing Brecht project from November 2015 to September 2016.
 She read German and Spanish at St Hugh’s College, Oxford, as an undergraduate.
 In 2015 she completed an MSt in German at New College, Oxford, specialising in twentieth-century drama and contemporary fiction.
-She will begin her PhD at King's College, London in autumn 2016.
+She is currently studying for a PhD at King's College, London.

 Anja A. Drautzburg

-Anja A. Drautzburg is the conference administrator for ‘Recycling Brecht’, the 15th Symposium of the International Brecht Society.
-She is in the final stages of a doctorate in English literature and contemporary theatre at the University of Oxford.
-Anja is also a graduate tutor and a lover of all things thespian.
+Anja A. Drautzburg was the conference administrator for ‘Recycling Brecht’, the 15th Symposium of the International Brecht Society, held in June 2017.
+She is currently completing a doctorate in English literature and contemporary theatre at the University of Oxford, while working as International Master Students Coordinator and Counsellor at the Georg-August-Universität Göttingen.

 - Professor Stephen Parker, University of Manchester